bacalhau-project/docs.bacalhau.org/docs/integration/lilypad.md

     - `lilypadCancelled` - a callback function that will be called when the job fails

 2. Provide a public [Docker Spec compatible for use on Bacalhau](https://docs.bacalhau.org/getting-started/docker-workload-onboarding) in JSON format to the contract.
 3. To trigger a job from your contract, you need to call the `LilypadEvents` contract which the Lilypad bridge is listening to and which connects to the Bacalhau public network.
-Create an instance of [`LilypadEvents`](https://github.com/bacalhau-project/lilypad-v0/blob/main/hardhat/contracts/LilypadEvents.sol) by passing the public contract address on the network you are using (see [deployed-network-details.md](deployed-network-details.md 'mention')) to the `LilypadEvents` constructor.
+Create an instance of [`LilypadEvents`](https://github.com/bacalhau-project/lilypad-v0/blob/main/hardhat/contracts/LilypadEvents.sol) by passing the public contract address on the network you are using (see [deployed network details](https://docs.lilypadnetwork.org/lilypad-v0-reference/deployed-network-details)) to the `LilypadEvents` constructor.
 4. Call the [LilypadEvents](https://github.com/bacalhau-project/lilypad-v0/blob/main/hardhat/contracts/LilypadEvents.sol) contract function `runLilypadJob()` passing in the following parameters.&#x20;

 |     Name      |                                                              Type                                                               |                                                                                                             Purpose                                                                                                              |